-Cardinals Edge Eagles 32-25 for NFC Title
+Cardinals Edge Eagles 32-25 For NFC Title

 They surely never looked this good before in the Phoenix area, or their previous homes in Chicago and St. Louis.

-At the end, streams of confetti spewed into the air, Warner got some hugs from Eagles players, and the obligatory "We are the Champions" blared.
+"I want to say thanks to all of you guys," Warner told the crowd during postgame celebrations that included streams of confetti spewed into the air and the obligatory "We are the Champions" blaring.
+"When nobody else believed in us, when nobody else believed in me, you guys did and we're going to the Super Bowl."

-Blown out by the Eagles 48-20 on Thanksgiving, Whisenhunt's team looked completely different in its first title game since 1948.
+Blown out by the Eagles 48-20 on Thanksgiving, coach Ken Whisenhunt's team looked completely different in its first title game since 1948.

+"And it was appropriate we had a bunch of different people make those plays, and it was a great team win for us," said Whisenhunt, who in two seasons as coach as turned a losing culture into a championship environment.

 With playoff victories over Atlanta, Carolina and the Eagles (11-7-1), this is the Cardinals' winningest season.
 They've already surpassed their total of postseason wins dating back to when the playoffs began in 1933.